 In the photo above, you can see the Lumie is very bright.
 This is on setting 16 out of 20 as the maximum was too much for my little camera!

-Aside from that, there is one standout feature that the Lumie and Philips have in common: the realistic sunset and sunrise simulator.
+Aside from that, there’s one standout feature that the Lumie and Philips have in common: the realistic sunset and sunrise simulation.
+Here’s a 20-minute sunrise effect sped up again so you can see the color transition (this is at 5:12 in the video if you’d like to see it in action).

 In the photo above, you can see one of the deepest colours of the Lumie.
 This appears at the start of the sunrise or end of the sunset.
 You can also set it as a nightlight.

-The maximum brightness is the brightest of all five devices.
-So if you’re going to replace your current reading light and you need plenty of light to read, this could be the best choice.
+The Bodyclock is the brightest of all five wake-up lights I tested, so if you need plenty of light to read by, it might be the best choice.

-In the photo above, I’m using the Lumie’s reading light setting.
+In the photo above, I’m using the Lumie as a reading light.
 It’s a lovely, warm white to read to and you can keep it on one brightness setting for as long as you like.
+This isn’t even on the brightest setting, as it’s so bright I can turn it down when reading.

-If you want alarm sounds at the end of the sunrise, you can choose between the FM radio or 15 in-built sounds.
-The loops are around 90 seconds, which is much longer than some wake-up lights I’ve used and long enough not to be annoying.
+If you want alarm sounds at the end of the sunrise, you can choose between the FM radio or 15 alarm tones.

-The speaker lacks bass and is relatively quiet, which is common with sunrise alarm clocks, but it’s fine for morning use and the combination of light and audio still woke me up effectively on the many, many nights I used it.
+The speaker is relatively quiet, though, which is common with sunrise alarm clocks.
+But it’s fine for morning use, and the combination of light and audio still woke me up effectively on the many nights I used it.

-My main criticism is similar to the Philips: the buttons.
-This is by far the most complicated wake-up light to program, especially when setting the alarms and sunsets.
-Even after a year, I still found I’d press the wrong sequence of buttons sometimes.
+My main criticism is the buttons.
+This is by far the most complicated wake-up light to program.
+Even after a year, I still found I’d pressed the wrong sequence of buttons sometimes.
+I can understand that it’s trickier because there are so many options, but it does require a bit of patience to use when you first get it.

 In the photo above, you can see the buttons and clock of the Lumie Bodyclock shine 300.
 You may be able to work out the settings without a manual, but it will require some patience.

-Another potential issue for those on a tight budget could be the price.
+A final potential issue for those on a tight budget could be the price.
 It typically costs over $150 in the US and just under £150 in the UK.
-There are more expensive Lumie models, which typically have a DAB radio and a more modern design.
-But there are also some lower cost models, such as the one coming up next.
+There are more expensive Lumie models which might have a DAB radio and a more modern design, but there are also some lower-cost Lumies, such as the one coming up next.

 Read my full Lumie Bodyclock Shine 300 review.